taka011002/go_sample_api_server/README.md

 # go_sample_api_server

 # About
 This is REST API server sample with golang.
+Using gorilla/mux for Routing.
+Not using ORM.
+Structure is a Layer Architecture like Clean Architecture.

 # Environment
 - go v1.12